maitry-27/Final-DSA-Project/README.md

 3. **Move to that area and mark it as visited**
 4. **Repeat until all delivery areas are visited**

-This algorithm is fast and effective for short-distance city deliveries.

 ---

 ### Performance